‘Disney, get out your chequebook. Threads is the next Princess Diaries — only hotter.’ – The Times

 (Luckily, they did.)

-Meanwhile, I got on with writing book 2, which is a sequel to Threads.
+Meanwhile, I got on with writing book 2.
 I was having too much fun with Jenny, Nonie, Edie and Crow to say goodbye to them just yet.

 And then there was book 3, when the girls grew up, faced A levels and had a whole new set of challenges to worry about.
 If you read the trilogy, I hope you like it.
 Please tell me what you think.
 And if you don’t, blame Barry.
 It wouldn’t have happened if it wasn’t for him.